 - 4 cups fresh purple hull peas

-- Meanwhile, slice or dice the sausage and brown in the skillet.
+- Meanwhile, slice or dice the sausage.
+Put in a skillet and cook, turning, until brown on all sides.
 Add to the peas, cover, and simmer for 20 minutes longer, or until peas are tender.

-- Uncover and increase heat to medium (a low boil); continue cooking for about 3 to 5 minutes to reduce slightly.
+- Uncover the saucepan and increase the heat to medium so the mixture is at a low boil; continue cooking for about 3 to 5 minutes to reduce slightly.

 |Nutritional Guidelines (per serving)|